milesj/packemon/website/docs/build.md

 ```

 Amazing, we now have self-contained and tree-shaken build artifacts for consumption.
 However, to
-ensure _only_ build artifacts are packaged and distributed to NPM, we rely on `.npmignore`.
-Based on
+ensure _only_ build artifacts are packaged and distributed to NPM, we rely on the `package.json`
-the ignore contents above, the files published to NPM would be the following.
+`files` property.
+Based on the list above, the files published to NPM would be the following (pretty
+much everything except tests).

 ```
 /
 ├── dts/
 ├── esm/
 ├── lib/
+├── src/
 ├── umd/
 ├── package.json
 ├── LICENSE
 └── README.md
 ```

+> Why are source files published?
+For source maps!
+Packemon will always generate source maps
+> regardless of format, and the `src` directory is necessary for proper linking.

 ## Babel configuration